 Keep abreast of current affairs and beware of the tricks of swindlers.
 Acquaint yourself with the rights and benefits of an employee.
 If you have any doubts, consult your family members or friends.
-Seek advice or assistance from related bodies such as the Police or the Labour Department when necessary.
+Seek advice or assistance from related government departments/organisations when necessary.